-Educate yourself before welcoming a reptile into your family!
-Before purchasing or adopting a reptile, ask yourself the following questions:
+Educate yourself before welcoming a reptile into your family.
+Before purchasing or adopting a reptile, ask yourself the following questions.

 Do I want a pet just to look at, or do I want to handle and socialize it?

-As a rule, if you want a pet to snuggle with, a reptile is not for you!
-If, on the other hand, you want an animal you can display in a well-designed, natural habitat, marvel in its natural behaviors, and enjoy learning about it, a reptile deserves your consideration.
+As a rule, if you want a pet to snuggle with, a reptile is not for you.
+If, on the other hand, you want an animal you can display in a well-designed, natural habitat, marvel at its natural behaviors, and enjoy learning about, a reptile deserves your consideration.

 All pets require daily attention.
 Whether it is handling it, taking it out of its enclosure to move around, or simply observing it, pets need attention every day from their owners.
 Owners who fail to pay daily attention to their pets will not likely detect early signs of disease and are really neglecting their responsibilities as pet owners.
 Owners who intend to put a reptile in a cage and observe it only occasionally should seriously reconsider their decision to adopt this type of pet.